How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 or via web GUI:

-Search a certain package in the local database.
+Search for a certain package in the local database.

 root@zvnlb:~# apt-cache search skudonet